Metropolis of Kyiv: Modern times

-Abolition of the Synidal Letter of 1686
+Abolition of the Synodal Letter of 1686

-The Synodal Letter of 1686 was never recognized by either the Ukrainian people or the Orthodox world, and that is why this so-called "accession" of the Metropolitanate of Kyiv has always been considered the ecclesiastical annexation of Ukraine by Moscovy.
+The Synodal Letter of 1686 was never recognized by either the Ukrainian people or the Orthodox world, and that is why this so-called "accession" of the Metropolis of Kiev has always been considered the ecclesiastical annexation of Ukraine by Moscovy.
 Accordingly, on June 16, 2016, the Verkhovna Rada of Ukraine approved an appeal to Patriarch Bartholomew I of Constantinople to repeal the illegal Synodal Act of 1686 on the annexation of Ukraine by Moscovy and grant a tomos to the Ukrainian Orthodox Church recognizing the independence of the Ukrainian Church from Moscow.
 After a second address by the President of Ukraine Petro Poroshenko and the Verkhovna Rada of Ukraine on April 19, 2018, the Ecumenical Patriarchate began preparations for granting autocephaly to the Ukrainian Orthodox Church.

-In 2018, the Ecumenical Patriarchate Bartholomew I publicly announced that "Constantinople never gave permission to transfer the canonical territories of the Metropolitanate of Kyiv to anyone except the right of ordination of the Metropolitan of Kyiv in Moscow under the conditions of his election in Kyiv at the local council».
-The Orthodox Church of Constantinople believes that the Moscow Patriarchate, which in 1686 was granted certain rights related to the administration of the Kyiv Orthodox Metropolitanate, violated them.
-On October 11, 2018, the Ecumenical Patriarchate, referring to the analysis of the situation by theological historians and canonists, declared the Letter of Dionysius IV of 1686 invalid and revoked all the rights granted to the Moscow Patriarchate in the past to administer the Metropolitanate of Kyiv.
+In 2018, the Ecumenical Patriarchate Bartholomew I publicly announced that "Constantinople never gave permission to transfer the canonical territories of the Metropolis of Kyiv to anyone except the right of ordination of the Metropolitan of Kyiv in Moscow under the conditions of his election in Kyiv at the local council».
+The Orthodox Church of Constantinople believes that the Moscow Patriarchate, which in 1686 was granted certain rights related to the administration of the Kyiv Orthodox Metropolis, violated them.
+On October 11, 2018, the Ecumenical Patriarchate, referring to the analysis of the situation by theological historians and canonists, declared the Letter of Dionysius IV of 1686 invalid and revoked all the rights granted to the Moscow Patriarchate in the past to administer the Metropolis of Kyiv.

-On this basis and at the request of part of the Ukrainian Orthodox Church and the Ukrainian government in 2018, the Metropolitanate of Kyiv (formed from the clergy of the UOC-KP, UAOC and part of the UOC-MP) as part of the Metropolitanate of Kyiv of the Ecumenical Patriarchate was given a tomos on autocephaly.
+On this basis and at the request of part of the Ukrainian Orthodox Church and the Ukrainian government in 2018, the Metropolis of Kyiv (formed from the clergy of the UOC-KP, UAOC and part of the UOC-MP) as part of the Metropolis of Kyiv of the Ecumenical Patriarchate was given a tomos on autocephaly.
 Ukraine, and was elected Primate Epiphanius with the title of Metropolitan of Kyiv and All Ukraine.